 - Look at other areas of your AC through which air flows to make sure air is not restricted.
 Ensure your air filters are clean and all the registers and vents are cleared off.

-- Mobile has most experienced HVAC technicians at Climate Control Service Experts Heating & Air Conditioning, call now and set up your air conditioner service.
+- Mobile has most experienced HVAC technicians at Climate Control Service Experts, call now and set up your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be dealt with by AC professionals.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make an expert diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
-Call Climate Control Service Experts Heating & Air Conditioning at today or go online to make your air conditioner service appointment now.
+Call Climate Control Service Experts at 251-202-7503 today or go online to make your air conditioner service appointment now.